Tyrmehr/Tower-Game/README.md

 # Tower-Game
-Tower game where you need to remove and add peices to reach the end goal
+Tower game where you need to remove and add pieces until you reach the goal.
+Full instructions in the code